Your guide to doing business in Israel

 You can find detailed information on National Insurance benefits and deductions on the National Insurance Institute website.

-Housing and Health Insurance: additional deductions for a foreign employee include housing expenses and health insurance costs.
+Housing and Health Insurance: additional deductions that can be made from a foreign employee's salary include housing expenses and health insurance costs.
 The employer may also deduct sums that the employee owes them (such as loans and recruitment fees), but only if the employee agrees in writing to such a deduction.

 The Israeli Tax Year is generally the calendar year.
 Subsidiaries of foreign public companies may sometimes use a different fiscal year.

 By the end of March of each year, the employer must provide every employee with a 106 Form, which is an annual statement of wage and tax.
 The employer also has to submit to the IRS a 126 Form by end of April, and a 126 form to the NII by the end of July, January and April.

 All companies doing business in Israel are required to file audited annual tax returns and financial statements within 5 months after their fiscal year.
 Extensions may be obtained.
 Filings may sometimes be spread over a period of up to 13 months after the tax year-end.